cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The `FinalizeMac` function computes a 128- or 256-bit tag that authenticates the input data.

-It finalizes all the instances, absorbs the resulting tags into the first state, and computes the final tag using that single state as in AEGIS-256.
+It finalizes all the instances, absorbs the resulting tags into the first state, and computes the final tag using that single state, as done in AEGIS-256.

 ~~~
 t = {}